 The world will change even further, because in the background we have the growing American-Chinese conflict – which at best, in my opinion, will be the beginning of a multipolar world – which will affect economic relations.

-It looks like the restrictions will be loosened soon, which should help businesses do business.
-Perversely abolishment of measurements doesn’t have to endure uncertainty in business.
-I assume, that spreading the disease will last, so we can expect imposing and withdrawing restrictions (to control the acceleration of spreading) or we can face the local lockdowns.
-This scenario is a realistic one – I refer to the example of Wuhan (where, on 28th March, after months of lockdown, residents were told they could leave their homes, only for the decision to be reversed 5 days later) or Shulan (which has been locked down this week).
-Imagine, it might be possibility in the near future, where Glasgow, Birmingham, York are in lockdown, and if you had a business partner, a client or a supplier in that city you need to deal with the immediate impact on your business.
+It looks like the COVID-19 restrictions will be loosened soon, which should help businesses do business.
+Perversely, loosening measures does not remove uncertainty for business.
+I assume that spreading the disease will last, so we can expect imposing and withdrawing restrictions (to control the acceleration of spreading), or we can face local lockdowns.
+This scenario is a realistic one.
+I refer to the example of Wuhan (where, on 28th March, after months of lockdown, residents were told they could leave their homes, only for the decision to be reversed 5 days later) or Shulan (which has been locked down this week).
+Imagine it might be a possibility in the near future, where Glasgow, Birmingham, or York are in lockdown, and if you had a business partner, a client or a supplier in that city you need to deal with the immediate impact on your business.

 The coronavirus has changed our world already, and the world will change even further, because in the background we have the growing American-Chinese conflict – which at best, in my opinion, will be the beginning of a multipolar world – which will affect economic relations